LearnCIOT/LearnCIOT.github.io/content/ch4/ch4.1/index.en.md

 ### Change Point Detection)

-A change point is a point in time at which the data suddenly changes significantly, representing the occurrence of an event, a change in the state of the data, or a change in the distribution of the data.
-Therefore, change point detection is often regarded as an important preprocessing step for data analysis and data prediction.

-In the following example, we use daily averages of air quality data for change point detection.
-We use the `TimeSeriesData` data format of the kats package to store the data and use the `CUSUMDetector` detector provided by kats for detection.
-We use red dots to represent detected change points in the plot.
-Unfortunately, in this example, no obvious point of change was observed.
-Readers are advised to refer to this example and bring in other data for more exercise and testing.
+Change point detection is a valuable technique in time series analysis, used to identify significant shifts in data trends.
+These shifts could be indicative of important events or changes in the underlying system.
+Here’s how we can apply change point detection to our air quality data using kats:

+1. **Understanding Change Points:**
+   - A change point represents a significant shift in the pattern or distribution of the data.
+In the context of air quality, this could indicate a major environmental event, a change in pollution sources, or other significant factors affecting air quality.

+2. **Preparing Data for Detection:**
+   - Use daily averages of air quality data for this analysis.
+This helps in smoothing out short-term fluctuations and focusing on broader trends.
+   - Convert this data into the `TimeSeriesData` format required by kats.

+3. **Using `CUSUMDetector` for Detection:**
+   - Kats provides various detectors for change point analysis.
+The `CUSUMDetector` (Cumulative Sum Control Chart) is one of them, designed to identify shifts in the mean level of a time series.
+   - Apply `CUSUMDetector` to our `TimeSeriesData` formatted air quality data.
+Configure it as per our analysis needs, focusing on detecting significant shifts in air quality trends.

+4. **Plotting and Identifying Change Points:**
+   - After running the `CUSUMDetector`, plot the results.
+Mark detected change points with red dots on the plot for clear visibility.
+   - In cases where no obvious change points are detected, as in your example, it suggests that the air quality data did not experience significant abrupt changes during the period analyzed.

+5. **Encouraging Further Exploration:**
+   - While our data may not have shown clear change points, this method is still valuable for exploring other datasets.
+   - Readers are encouraged to apply this technique to different datasets or vary the parameters of the detection process to gain more insights and practice.

+Change point detection can offer critical insights into when and possibly why significant changes occur in time series data.
+This understanding is essential for accurate data analysis and prediction, particularly in fields like environmental monitoring where understanding the timing and cause of changes can have significant implications.

 ```python
 air_ts = TimeSeriesData(air_day.reset_index(), time_col_name='timestamp')